adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 > **Note**
 > The two new top level properties `xdm` and `data` are standard Edge event properties that are part of the Edge platform's XDM schema-based system for event data organization that enables powerful, customizable data processing.
 However, because the `contextdata` is not yet mapped to an XDM schema, it is not in a usable form for the Edge platform.
 We will solve this issue by mapping the event data to an XDM schema in the next section.

-#### Rules-based events
+#### Trigger rule-based `trackAction` events
 Rules-based trackAction/trackState events are also converted to Edge events by the Edge Bridge extension.
-Select the **Trigger Consequence** button to trigger a rule that creates a trackAction event.
+Select the **Trigger Rule** button to trigger a rule that creates a trackAction event.

 Just like the `trackAction`/`trackState` events above, the Edge Bridge extension will convert the PII trackAction event into an Edge event.